 39 Clues by various authors (series)

-This series has about a billion books so if your kids like it, they’ll have plenty to read.
+This series has about a billion books, so if your kids like it, they’ll have plenty to read.
 When two orphan siblings named Amy and Dan are told in their grandma’s will that they belong to the very famous and powerful Cahill family which has several different branches, it’s revealed that they and the other decedents will either get 1 million dollars or a clue.
-The kids pick the clue and race around the world trying to discover all the clues to reveal the family’s biggest secret of all — the source of their power.
+The kids pick the clue and race around the world, trying to discover all the clues to reveal the family’s biggest secret of all — the source of their power.

 Kazu Jones and the Denver Dognappers by Shauna M. Holyoak

 Kazuko is a likable, smart, and determined main character who loves investigating mysteries despite her mother’s rules.
-When dogs in her neighborhood are going missing, Kazu and her best friend, March plus two more kids team up to find clues and follow leads.
+When dogs in her neighborhood go missing, Kazu and her best friend, March plus two more kids team up to find clues and follow leads.
 Things get dangerous when the police don’t believe them and they discover the warehouse where the dogs are being taken.
 I love this fast-paced mystery!

 The Wollstonecraft Detective Agency The Case of the Missing Moonstone by Jordan Stratford, illustrated by Kelly Murphy